 - tailbone pain (coccydynia)

 Side note: pregnancy and postpartum women can experience any one of the above symptoms.
 The “normal” label is often applied to these symptoms simply because we are lead to believe that having a baby changes you for good.
 Yes they are common, but any mother should not have to live with them.
 Spread the word and seek care of a pelvic health physical therapist if you are looking to become pregnant, are currently pregnant, or are a postpartum (no matter how long ago you gave birth) mother.

 If you have think you may be struggling with any of the above symptoms, whether they are new or ongoing, do not hesitate to talk with a medical provider who can guide you in a treatment method.
 Getting an evaluation from a pelvic floor physical therapist will determine if you have tension in the pelvic floor muscles, how you can control and move the pelvic floor muscles, which other muscles are contributing, and if posture, breathing, or exercise plays a role.
 A pelvic floor physical therapist can also provide a treatment plan to address your specific goals.
 Be sure to discuss underlying factors with your physical therapist or other medical provider in order to tackle the root of your symptoms and eliminate triggers.
-At Physical Therapy Edge, we can provide physical therapy and wellness coaching to tease out the pieces and guide you to achieving your goals.
+At Regenerative Edge, we can provide physical therapy and wellness coaching to tease out the pieces and guide you to achieving your goals.